rstoyanchev/springx2013-websocket/building-apps/slides.md

 # The Sub-protocol Attribute

 * WebSocket defines the use of [sub-protocols](http://tools.ietf.org/html/rfc6455#section-1.9)<br>i.e. higher-level protocols
-* It is optional
+* ...but does not require it
 * Either way apps are going to choose a message format<br>be it custom, standard, or framework-specific
 * The choice has implications for client and server

 !SLIDE smaller bullets incremental
 # Furthermore..

-* WebSocket implies messaging architecture
+* WebSocket implies a messaging architecture
 * Completely different from HTTP/REST--<br>asynchronous, event-driven, reactive
 * Closer to traditional messaging (JMS, AMQP, etc)
-* Still a web application though!
+* Still a web application though

 !SLIDE smaller bullets incremental
 # Message Brokers an Option?

-* It's possible to [connect to RabbitMQ](http://www.rabbitmq.com/blog/2012/05/14/introducing-rabbitmq-web-stomp/), [ActiveMQ](http://activemq.apache.org/stomp),<br>and others straight from a browser
+* It's possible to [connect to RabbitMQ](http://www.rabbitmq.com/blog/2012/05/14/introducing-rabbitmq-web-stomp/), [ActiveMQ](http://activemq.apache.org/stomp),<br>and others from a browser
-* Messaging is a hard problem to solve<br>and brokers have much to offer
+* Messaging is a hard problem<br>and brokers have worked on it for a long time
 * Traditionally used within enterprise
 * Not over the web